20201010_WY_WildIris_CowboyPoetry_12b_LeilaHallenbeck.jpg

 Buttonhead bolts fall under this category and are fairly widespread, removal is simple but does take some specialized tools.
 Most compression bolts should be prioritized for replacement.

-installing Adhesive anchors
+placing Adhesive anchors

 Build A bolt extraction tool